 The trillion dollar question is how long this goes on for.
 Bubbles always end with a bust -but this time might be different.
 This bubble has the market vigilantes none of the previous ones had.
 CBs existed in 2008 and 2000 but were hardly aware of the market risks involved.
 Market intervention by CBs was rare.
 Manipulation non-existent.

 However fed up with this situation, I find myself unable to suggest a viable solution.
-It must follow that physical decay is becoming a personal reality as well.
+Most likely it follows that physical decay is becoming a personal reality as well.
 You can see I don’t try to hide I am feeling “down” right now.
 But at least I don’t use lipstick or yearn for sex with Tadzio as an escape from my dreary financial day to day existence.

 Okay, enough negativism for today.
-To end on a higher note, let me get back to my initial philosophical thread.
+To end on a higher note, let me get my initial philosophical thread back.
 Believe it or not, this was initially meant to be a frivolous post to be read at the beach.
 I hope you enjoy it.